 Stay at The Chambers and you'll be a stone's throw from the grand Hennepin Avenue theaters.
 Or just get the best winter hotel rate you can find and walk there by skyway.

 St. Paul.
 The capital city has skyways, too.
 In the heart of downtown, see the St. Paul Chamber Orchestra or Minnesota Opera at the Ordway Center or a concert or hockey game at neighboring Xcel Energy Center.

 On Rice Park, the Landmark Center holds many free concerts and family events.

 The Fitzgerald Theater, which hosts many folk concerts, is on the north end of downtown.
 The Minnesota History Center, State Capitol, Cathedral of St. Paul and James J. Hill House are on the hills around downtown.

-Stillwater .
-In the off season -- that's winter -- the deals are really good in the many shops of this boutique village on the St. Croix River.
-After shopping, stop at one of the many wine bars and restaurants, and stay at one of the new boutique hotels.
+Stillwater.
+In the off season — that's winter — the deals are really good in the many shops of this boutique village on the St. Croix River.
+After shopping, stop at one of the many wine bars and restaurants, and stay at one of the town's boutique hotels.

 There's also nightlife at the Commonweal theater, art to see and buy at the Lanesboro Arts Center, dinners at the Old Village Hall restaurant and the occasional barn dance.

 Bemidji.
 This far-north town is the home of the original giant Bunyan and Babe, who inspired a thousand roadside mascots.

 It's a university town, so there's a lot of live music, at the college and downtown at the historic Chief Theatre and Brigid's Cross Irish pub.